Ergodicity and Law-of-large numbers for the Volterra Cox-Ingersoll-Ross process: Ergodicity for the Volterra Cox-Ingersoll-Ross process

 \begin{Corollary} Suppose that $K$ is given by the fractional kernel \eqref{eq: fractional kernel}, $\sigma > 0$ and $\beta < 0$.
 Then $(\widehat{b}_T, \widehat{\beta}_T)$ is consistent in probability locally uniform in $(b,\beta)$, i.e.

 holds for each $\e > 0$ and any compact $\Theta \subset \R \times (-\infty, 0)$.
 Furthermore, if $(T_n)_{n \geq 1}$ is a sequence with $T_n \nearrow \infty$ and there exists $p \in [1,\infty)$ with

-then $(\widehat{b}_{T_n}, \widehat{\beta}_{T_n})$ is strongly consistent. \end{Corollary} \begin{proof} The uniform law-of-large numbers Proposition \ref{thm: law of large numbers VCIR} combined with the uniform continuous mapping theorem Proposition \ref{thm: uniform CMT}.(a) gives the consistency of the estimators locally uniformly in $(b,\beta)$.
-An application of \cite[Lemma 2.4]{BFK24} implies the desired strong consistency of the estimators. \end{proof}
+then $(\widehat{b}_{T_n}, \widehat{\beta}_{T_n})$ is strongly consistent. \end{Corollary} \begin{proof} The uniform Law of Large Numbers Theorem \ref{thm: law of large numbers VCIR} combined with the uniform continuous mapping theorem Proposition \ref{thm: uniform CMT}.(a) gives the consistency of the estimators locally uniformly in $(b,\beta)$.
+An application of \cite[Lemma 2.5]{BFK24} implies the desired strong consistency of the estimators. \end{proof}